pyca/cryptography/docs/development/test-vectors.rst

   encrypted at the PEM level with AES-128-CBC and password "a123456".
 * ``asymmetric/DER_Serialization/testrsa.der`` - The above as a DER-encoded
   RSAPrivateKey structure.
+* ``asymmetric/DSA/custom/nilpotent.pem`` -- A key where the field is actually a ring and the generator of the multiplicative subgroup is actually nilpotent with low degree.
+Taken from BoringSSL (see ``TEST(DSATest, NilpotentGenerator)``).

 Key exchange